HorstBaerbel/GBA-demo-framework/README.md

 make -j $(grep -c '^processor' /proc/cpuinfo 2>/dev/null)
 ```

-to compiel the GBA version.
+to compile the GBA version.
 Use ```cmake ..``` for the PC version.
 If you want to switch versions, you need to delete the build directory, because currently only on toolchain file can be used.

 # Todo

 * Clean up and improve code
 * Make examples
+* Make debugging from VS Code work
+* Add amap task
+* Disassenmbler task / info
 * More tests
 * Finish 3D stuff